josh-parkerdev/fmg-custom-website/README.md

 # FuturemanGaming Interactive Webpage
-An interactive web app designed and coded by me rendered using a custom data driven HTML Canvas engine
+An interactive webpage designed and coded by me rendered using a custom data driven HTML Canvas engine

 One of my first commission projects made for Twitch streamer FuturemanGaming